KeelStack-me/community/README.md

-# KeelStack Community 🚀
+# ⚓ KeelStack Community

 Welcome to the official KeelStack community!
-This is a public space for indie hackers, founders, and developers who build with KeelStack templates.
-Whether you're just getting started or launching your next SaaS, you'll find help, inspiration, and friendly faces here.
+This is a public space for indie hackers, founders, and developers who build with KeelStack templates—or just want to learn how to ship faster with AI-assisted development.

+Whether you're a first-time founder or a seasoned builder, you'll find help, inspiration, and friendly faces here.

+---

+## 🎯 Why Join?

+- **Get unstuck** – Ask questions, share errors, learn from others.
+- **Shape the roadmap** – Vote on features, suggest new templates.
+- **Show your work** – Get feedback, celebrate wins, inspire others.
+- **Build connections** – Network with fellow founders who get it.

 ---